 What Are the Signs & Symptoms of Pectus Excavatum?

 Mild cases might be barely noticeable.
-But severe pectus excavatum can cause a deep hollow in the chest that can put pressure on the lungs and heart, causing:
+But severe pectus excavatum can cause a deep dent in the chest that can put pressure on the lungs and heart, causing:

 - problems tolerating exercise

 - a rapid heartbeat or heart palpitations